workos/workos-go/README.md

 ## Adding Metadata To Events

-Metadata provides added context directly to your events that would be helpful in the future when looking at an Audit Log event.
+Metadata provides additional context for your Audit Log events that would be helpful to you or others in the future when looking at an Audit Log event.

-You can add metadata directly to events
+You can add metadata directly to events by using `AddMetadata`:

 ```go
 user := User{